 Potential applicants often have questions about the curriculum, steps toward the degree, the application process, funding opportunities, and life in Bloomington.

-Whether or not you have questions, please join us (Pravina Shukla as Director of Graduate Studies and Solimar Otero as Director of the Folklore Institute) for a conversation about the program and application process on Wednesday, October 27 at 3pm (Eastern).
+Whether or not you have questions, please join Dr. Jason Baird Jackson for a conversation about the program and application process on Thursday, October 13, 1:15 pm–2:15 pm, in Diplomat.

-Our Director of Graduate Studies, Pravina Shukla, has prepared a brief welcome video introducing you to our department and graduate program.
+Our Director of the Folklore Institute, Pravina Shukla, has prepared a brief welcome video introducing you to our department and graduate program.

 Annual Richard M. Dorson Memorial Lecture